Maximum Likelihood Reinforcement Learning

 ImageNet: Comparison with Exact Likelihood

-We first validate MaxRL where exact maximum likelihood (cross-entropy) is computable.
+We first validate MaxRL in a setting where exact maximum likelihood can be implemented exactly.
+We consider a standard image classification task, where maximum likelihood corresponds to minimizing cross-entropy.
 Image classification provides a clean testbed: reward is 1 if predicted class matches ground truth, 0 otherwise.
-When direct maximum-likelihood optimization is available, MaxRL converges to it as sampling compute increases.
+As sampling compute increases, MaxRL converges to exact maximum likelihood training.

 ImageNet results